mattbierner/blog.mattbierner.com/_posts/2014-02-07-adding-state.md

 ```

 # Next
 We now have an interpreter with state and can start defining stateful computations.
-I'll build on this work next time to add memory and references to the interpreter, while still using persistant data structures.
+I'll build on this work next time to add memory and references to the interpreter, while still using persistent data structures.

 [atum]: https://github.com/mattbierner/atum